ahrampy/timer/README.md

 ## use

-- integers and up to one decimal entered into the timer input will be converted to minutes and start counting down
+- integers and up to one decimal entered into the timer input will be converted to hours/minutes/seconds and start counting

 - start the timer with either the play button or 'enter'